meshcloud/collie-hub/docs/guide/best-practices.md

   rolling out core infrastructure changes to production
 - **separation of concerns**: `terragrunt` is specifically built to overcome terraform limitations and [keep configurations DRY](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#keep-your-provider-configuration-dry).
-  Separating the concerns of defining resources in [kit modules](../reference/repository.md#kit-modules) and orchestrating terraform executions in [platform modules](../reference/repository.md#platform-modules) leverages the tools where they are strongest
+  Separating the concerns of defining resources in [kit modules](../reference/kit-module.md) and orchestrating terraform executions in [platform modules](../reference/platform-module.md) leverages the tools where they are strongest
-- **community**: reusable modules can be shared more easily with the community - and also more easily adopted to jumpstart your own landing zones
+- **community**: reusable modules can be shared more easily with the community - and also more easily adopted to jumpstart your own landing zone construction kit

 ## Structuring kit modules